paulwrightxyn/.xyncompress/README.md

  --webp creates WebP images in the same directory, and then checks if the WebP image is larger than the same JPG (after compression, if any).
 If the WebP is larger, the --webp option will remove the webp image so that all webp files are smaller than the corresponding JPG.

- --no-jpg do not compress jpgs (which is a lossy, destructive action).
+ --jpg compress jpgs (which is a lossy, destructive action).

- --no-png do not compress pngs (which is a lossy, destructive action).
+ --png compress pngs (which is a lossy, destructive action).

  --force forces the script to create versions of every file found, even if the file has not been updated since the last time this script ran.